belle2/basf2/online_book/basf2/b2bii.rst

 Now we can use basf2 and analysis tools in basf2 to perform analyses over Belle MDST files.

-The relations between basf and basf2 objects are shown as this figure:
+The relations between basf and basf2 objects are shown in this figure:

 .. image:: b2bii/conversion.png
    :width: 600px

-However, there are still many difference between Belle detector and Belle II detector, as well as basf and basf2.
+However, there are still many differences between the Belle detector and the Belle II detector, as well as basf and basf2.
-Therefore we can't simply use the same basf2 steering files, small modification is needed.
+Therefore we can't simply use the same basf2 steering files, small modifications are needed.

-.. _Charged File State Particles:
+.. _Charged Final State Particles:
 .. rubric:: Charged Final State Particles

-basf and basf2 use different Helix parameterisations, however there exist a well defined transformation from one parameterisation to another.
+basf and basf2 use different Helix parameterisations, however there exist a well defined transformation from one parameterisation to the other.
 Belle MDST stores in addition to the five helix parameters also the reference point (or pivot point), which is assumed to be always point ``(0,0,0)`` in the case of Belle II MDST.